rupalkhilari/genome-designer/docs/extensions/README.md

 A few additional fields in `package.json` indicate to Constructor information and intent about the extension.
 See the docs on [Client extensions](ClientExtensions.md) and [Server Extensions](ServerExtensions.md) for specifics.

+### Developing Extensions

+To develop an extension, you should download and run Genetic Constructor locally, and develop your extension by including it in the local server.
+The recommended way of including your extension is to use [`npm link`](npmLink.md).

+When running locally, simple / mocked [authentication](../../server/auth/README.md) is used.

 ### Tips

 [`npm link`](npmLink.md)